CKs-Technology-News/PrivacyTools/README.md

 Source for this is claim is [here](https://www.rollingstone.com/politics/politics-features/whatsapp-imessage-facebook-apple-fbi-privacy-1261816/).
 For people saying Telegram isn't mentioned in the source article, click on the source document.
 It does cover various apps including Telegram.
 The document as PDF is hosted [here](https://propertyofthepeople.org/document-detail/?doc-id=21114562).

-- [Linphone](https://www.linphone.org/) – An open source SIP phone for voice/video calls and instant messaging, and is available for mobile and desktop environments (iOS, Android, GNU/Linux, macOS, Windows). - **controversial**
 - [Oversec](https://f-droid.org/packages/io.oversec.one/) – Privacy for All Apps!
 Encrypt and Disguise Messages in All Your Apps.
 This is not an IM application but listed here as "helper" application to add an encryption layer for those who are not encrypted.
 - [Ricochet](https://ricochet.im/) – Anonymous instant messaging (Desktop only!).
 - [Threema](https://threema.ch/en) – The messenger that puts security and privacy first.
 Pay once, chat forever.
 No collection of user data.
 Open Source client.
 [Crypto review 2021](https://soatok.blog/2021/11/05/threema-three-strikes-youre-out/) by Soatok.